-- The measures outlined in the PCSCB will further compound the inequalities experienced by Gypsies and Travellers, needlessly pushing people into the criminal justice system. - The powers will disproportionally affect specific minority and ethnic communities and is likely to be in conflict with equality and human rights legislation. - The case for action is flawed.
-An enforcement approach to addressing the number of unauthorised encampments overlooks the issue of the lack of site provision there is an absence of places where Gypsies and Travellers are permitted to stop or reside. - There are other solutions to managing unauthorised encampments, such as negotiated stopping, whereby arrangements are made on agreed permitted times on stopping and to ensure the provision of basic amenities such as water, sanitation and refuse collection4. - The definition of a Gypsy or Traveller in planning terms5 requires proof of travelling without that you are not assessed as needing a pitch or get planning permission, but will essentially be prohibited from travelling by law. - Police Forces, the bodies responsible for enforcing the legislation, do not support the criminalisation of trespass. - The majority of respondents to the HO consultation opposed more police powers.
+- The measures outlined in the PCSCB will further compound the inequalities experienced by Gypsies and Travellers, needlessly pushing people into the criminal justice system. - The powers will disproportionally affect specific minority and ethnic communities and are likely to be in conflict with equality and human rights legislation. - The case for action is flawed.
+An enforcement approach to addressing the number of unauthorised encampments overlooks the issue of the lack of site provision there is an absence of places where Gypsies and Travellers are permitted to stop or reside. - There are other solutions to managing unauthorised encampments, such as negotiated stopping, whereby arrangements are made on agreed permitted times on stopping and to ensure the provision of basic amenities such as water, sanitation and refuse collection4. - The definition of a Gypsy or Traveller in planning terms5 requires proof of travelling without that you are not assessed as needing a pitch or get planning permission, but people will essentially be prohibited from travelling by law. - Police Forces, the bodies responsible for enforcing the legislation, do not support the criminalisation of trespass. - The majority of respondents to the Home Office consultation opposed more police powers. - There is very little in the way of measures to mitigate harm from the proposals.